Group Departure begins in Lima March 12 2018. Customized dates available as well.

 |Single Supplement||None for scheduled departure date|

-- A transformational travel experience with Eviactive, that explores Peru’s unique, culturally historic, and bio-diverse country.
+- A transformational, respectful and responsible travel experience with Eviactive, that explores Peru’s unique, culturally historic, and bio-diverse country.

 - Peru discovery through the eyes, hands and hearts of the Andean people.